alder-cloud/taxactapp/docs/index.rst

-In-Depth Sign-In Guide for Tax Act Login Returning Customer Accessing the TaxAct Login Returning User Dashboard
+Complete Dashboard Guide: Read How to Tax-Act Login Returning Customers Re-Entering the Returning User System
 ===========================================================================================================

 Returning to an online tax account should be quick, secure, and frustration-free.
 The **tax act login returning customer**